-You can download the form from USCIS to use as a reference while you read this overview.
+You can download the form from U.S. Citizenship and Immigration Services (USCIS), and should use it as a reference while you read this overview.

-This question is somewhat difficult to answer, as the types of family relationships and situations that satisfy the requirements for permanent resident sponsorship vary greatly.
-Here are a few key tips to keep in mind when putting together your I-130 materials.
+The types of family relationships and situations that satisfy the requirements for permanent resident sponsorship vary greatly, and thus there's no one list of documents that works for everyone.
+Below are a few key tips to keep in mind when putting together your I-130 supporting materials.

-One of the most critical things you must show when filing an immigrant visa petition for your relative is that you are a U.S. citizen or lawful permanent resident yourself.
+One of the most critical things you must show when filing an I-130 for your relative is that you are a U.S. citizen or lawful permanent resident yourself.
 This can be more complicated than it sounds!
-Because of changes made since September 11, the standards for proving your status have become harder to meet.

 Proving that you have a qualifying relationship with the relative you are sponsoring is also extremely important.
-Overall, you will want to show U.S. immigration officials clear, credible, and understandable evidence of your familial relationship.
-The sheer variety of different relationships that qualify under the law make it impossible to concretely list the documents you will need, but here are some key pointers.
+Overall, you will want to show clear, credible, and understandable evidence of your familial relationship.
+Be sure to: